Duncan Druce: Education and academic life

-Druce was born in Cheshire in 1939, the son of the former Katy Chesters and of Robert Druce, a bacteriologist.
+Druce was born in Cheshire in 1939, the son of the former Katy Chesters and Robert Druce, a bacteriologist.
 In 1957, he entered King's College, Cambridge, which later awarded him a double first in music.
 Subsequently, he completed a Masters at the University of Leeds and, in 1984 embarked upon a second master's degree, at the University of York, choosing this time the music of southern India as the topic of his thesis.
-In 1991, Druce stood down from his long-standing post as senior lecturer at Leeds University's Bretton Hall Campus, in order to continue to work as a performer and composer.
+In 1991, Druce stood down from his long-standing post as senior lecturer at Leeds University's Bretton Hall Campus, to continue to work as a performer and composer.
 Druce lectured in composition part-time at the University of Huddersfield until his death.

 Druce married Clare Spalding in 1964.
 The couple had two daughters, Alison and Emily.
 His widow, daughters, four grandchildren and a great-grandson, and his sister Cathy all survive him.